 Skip to main content

-The Current Automation Info node provides metadata about the currently running automation, helping you track and reference flow execution details.
+The Current Automation Info node provides metadata about the currently running automation, helping you track and reference workflow execution details.

 Overview

 The Current Automation Info node outputs key information about the current automation and its execution context.
-It requires no inputs and automatically generates metadata about the current flow run.
+It requires no inputs and automatically generates metadata about the current workflow run.

 Current Automation Info node interface